br0mb0/Midi-to-Note-Converter/ReadMe.md

 # MIDI TO NOTE CONVERTER

-This will turn your MIDI files into a string that contains only the notes
+This will turn your MIDI files into a string that contains only the notes of a certain track

 ## how to use